sixem/tiktok-download-buttons/README.md

-# tiktok-download-buttons
+<h1 align="center">TikTok Download Buttons</h1>

-Adds download buttons to the web version of TikTok
+An addon that adds download buttons to the web version of TikTok